Skip to content

 Can I bring my dog up Green Lowther?

-Is there mobile signal on Green Lowther?
+What's mobile reception like on Green Lowther?

 Good reception around the radar masts; patchy in the Mennock Pass